QZ-R/mywebsite01/content/authors/admin/_index.md

 ---

-Qing-Zeng Zhu is a Postdoc of organic geochemistry at the [Hinrichslab](https://www.marum.de/en/about-us/HinrichsLab-Home.html).
+Qing-Zeng Zhu is currently a Postdoc collaborating with Prof. Dr. Jack Middelburg and Prof. Dr. Kai-Uwe Hinrichs.
+He is now located at [Hinrichslab](https://www.marum.de/en/about-us/HinrichsLab-Home.html) in Bremen University.
 His research interests include stable isotope probing (SIP), organic matter (OM) fate in marine sediments, and geomicrobiology.
 He is currently working on a project about secondary production and its role in reshaping the OM pool after the deposition from primary production in the ocean.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.